acf-quizbowl/acf-quizbowl.github.io/donate.md

 Academic Competition Federation (ACF) is a quizbowl organization that produces high-quality collegiate quizbowl tournaments for everyone from new players to national champions.
 Our organization is completely student and volunteer-run, by quizbowl players, for quizbowl players.
 Our tournaments are written to reward academic knowledge, encourage learning, and foster the spirit of competition and fair play.

-<p size=125%>Please note that ACF can only accept donations from Illinois residents at this time.</p>
+#### Please note that ACF can only accept donations from Illinois residents at this time.

 # Donating to ACF